epfl-ada/ada-2023-project-randada/README.md

 The link between the CMU movie ID with the Rotten tomatoes movie ID is made using 3 matching criteria: `Movie Name`  `Movie Release Date` and `Movie Runtime`.
 This brings us to about xx matches out of xx movies in the CMU dataset.

 For the success analysis, we also want to investigate the financial success of a movie.
 The `Box office revenues` and `Budget` parameters will be used to do so.
-By adjusting for inflation, we can measure financial success in constant dollars, which allows us to compare movies from different years
-Additional datasets provide other success parameters with different cofounders (ratings).

 [Budget]() : import the `Budget` parameter as is not one of the CMU dataset parameters.
 Budget is essential to reduce the risk of confounders when analyzing the relationship between title features and the box office revenue.

 [CPI]() : to adjust budget and box office revenue of the movies, with inflation data - the Consumer Price Index (CPI) of the OCDE.